juvu/DayTrade-SwingTrade/TradingTickers.md

 * Be careful of overnight halts
 * Risk previous support, not breakout levels
 * Don't chase spikes, buy dips if I miss
+* If the price is overextended, it's better to miss than to buy
 * On day 2
 	* Use level 2
 	* Sell into strength